 - boy and girl don't see each other for 20 years but never forget that one moment

 Not exactly a stereotypical love story arc.
-Although the story is driven by the goal of reuniting Tengo and Aomame, the overarching theme of 1Q84 is loneliness.
+Although the story is driven by Tengo and Aomame's goal of reuniting with each other, the overarching theme of 1Q84 is loneliness.
 Both Tengo and Aomame are very much alone in their own realities, unable to love or be loved.
-Ushikawa, the disliked and unattractive private investigator is so alone that even his two young daughters have no desire to see him.
-Ushikawa is featured prominently in the book's third act, an effort to both move the story along but also for Murakami to sketch another portrait of loneliness.
-I actually enjoyed Ushikawa's story line the most in the whole book; he was a clever and self-aware character that lived a sad and isolated life.
-His eventual death at the hands of Tamaru was an especially powerful scene in my opinion - the collision of two worlds that initiates the final climactic reuniting of Tengo and Aomame
+Ushikawa, the disliked and unattractive private investigator is so lonely that even his two young daughters have no desire to see him.
+Ushikawa is featured prominently in the book's third act in an effort to move the story along, but also for Murakami to sketch another portrait of loneliness and isolation.
+I actually enjoyed Ushikawa's storyline the most out of the entire book; he was a clever and self-aware character that lived a sad and poignant life.
+His eventual death at the hands of Tamaru was an especially powerful scene: the collision of two worlds that initiates the final climactic reuniting of Tengo and Aomame

 I think this remark highlights an interesting question about what, if anything, fiction writing needs to accomplish.
 Does the quality of a work of fiction diminish if an author admits that they simply "wrote it without thinking"?
 Does its value actually change or is it just our perception of the book that changes?
 Moreover, I think the more important question is whether a story needs to say something in order to mean something.
 Does Murakami need to provide a metaphorical meaning to falling fish in Kafka on the Shore?
 Does he need to provide an explicit thesis about loneliness in 1Q84, or can he simply illustrate it and show us what it feels like?

 Even the greatest, most captivating writing in the world cannot save a bad story; a 1000 page novel also needs a well structured plot that will keep the reader interested.
-The stories of Tengo and Aomame were both immersive and captivating in their own way - I was genuinely curious to find out what happened next.
-However I'm not sure the story really warranted that length.
-The pace can be rather slow in certain sections and I felt the book contained lots of repetition that didn't really add to the story in any significant way.
+The stories of Tengo and Aomame were both immersive and captivating in their own way—I was genuinely curious to find out what happened next.
+However I'm not sure the story really warranted its length.
+The pace was rather slow in certain sections and I felt like the story contained lots of repetition that didn't really add to the story in any significant way.
 Many of these events left several questions open that were never answered.
 I suppose some could be inferred or left open to the reader and I understand the value in that but it still left me with an unsatisfied feeling after.
-I don't think Murakami left enough clues to infer why little people crawled out of Ushikawa's mouth, or why Tengo's mother and Aomame's friend Ayumi suffered a similar death, and if they were connected.
+For example, I don't think Murakami left enough clues to infer why little people crawled out of Ushikawa's mouth, or why Tengo's mother and Aomame's friend Ayumi suffered a similar death, and if they were connected.

 My other main gripe with the book was the ending itself.
 I think it was too neat and a little bit cheesy.
 If you asked most readers to guess the ending after reading the first 2/3 of the book, I believe most would be able to describe how 1Q84 ended.
 In other words, if this book is adapted into a movie someday then the end would already be Hollywood ready.
 It felt a little bit rushed, and the scale of the story should warrant a more fleshed out resolution, in my opinion.
-Be that as it may, it was definitely still worthwhile, emotionally, to finally experience the long-awaited reunion of Tengo and Aomame, after almost 1000 pages of building tension.
+With all that said, it was definitely still worthwhile to finally experience the emotional and long-awaited reunion of Tengo and Aomame, after almost 1000 pages of building tension.